nikolaybutnik/resu-mint/README.md

 ResuMint is a modern web application that uses AI to create tailored, ATS-friendly resumes optimized for specific job descriptions.
 Powered by OpenAI's language models and built with Next.js, ResuMint automates resume customization with intelligent keyword analysis, generating bullet points that highlight your relevant skills and experiences.
 It produces professional PDF resumes using LaTeX and Tectonic, with real-time live preview capabilities ensuring clean formatting and precise typography.

 This project is public, with a custom license allowing personal use and forks for non-commercial purposes.
-I plan to introduce user authentication and premium features (e.g., advanced templates, analytics) for commercial use in the future.
+It includes user authentication with Supabase, and I plan to introduce premium features (e.g., advanced templates, analytics) for commercial use in the future.

 ## Key Features

+### Authentication & Data Management
+- **Dual-Path Data System**: Authenticated users get database storage, unauthenticated users get localStorage
+- **Secure Authentication**: Email/password signup and login with Supabase Auth
+- **Row Level Security**: Database policies ensure users only access their own data
+- **Session Management**: Automatic session persistence and middleware-based route protection
+- **Password Security**: Comprehensive validation with requirements for security and special characters

 ### AI-Powered Resume Creation
 - **Intelligent Bullet Generation**: Creates tailored bullet points matching job descriptions using OpenAI's GPT models